Each year Houston is the host to a huge technology conference for the Offshore industry.

 So you've completed STEP #1 Get LabVIEW and you've worked through the examples given in the tutorials.

-Then you followed STEP #2 Get an Arduino
+Then you followed STEP #2 Get an Arduino.

 You checked out your Arduino and now you are ready to program the LIFA files onto the Arduino with STEP #3 Load LIFA.